-The two welders are designed with the beginner in mind and are equally easy to set up for MIG and to use gas.
+Made with the beginner in mind both are equally easy to set up for MIG and to use gas.

-I also have looked at the best solid MIG wires for mild steel you can use in the Hobart and Lincoln.
-When you are ready you can take a look using this link.
+Want to look at the best solid MIG wires for mild steel you can use in the Hobart and Lincoln?

 Welding Output Ranges Compared